nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 Mark a Todo-task with given index number as undone.<br>

 #### Marking a Todo 'Not Completed':
-> Command: `undone todo 3`<br>
+> Command: `undone todo 4`<br>
-> Expected Outcome: A Todo task *(Implement edit and share)* at the 3rd entry of the Todo List is marked 'Not Completed' and changes color from green to white.
+> Expected Outcome: A Todo task *(Operationalize RPi images)* at the 4th entry of the Todo List is marked 'Not Completed' and changes color from green to white.
 The list will be scrolled to the location of the Todo task marked.

 > Undo Command: `undo`<br>
-> Expected Outcome: A Todo task *(Implement edit and share)* is Marked back as 'Completed'.
+> Expected Outcome: A Todo task *(Operationalize RPi images)* is Marked back as 'Completed'.

 #### Marking an Event 'Not Completed':
 > Command: `undone event 3`<br>